 Do you think of your workout as a pleasurable diversion or a dreary obligation?

-In one of their recent studies, 56 participants, all healthy adult women, were instructed to go on a 1-mile walk that would be followed by lunch.
+In one of their studies, 56 participants, all healthy adult women, were instructed to go on a 1-mile walk that would be followed by lunch.
 Half were told the walk was for exercise while the others were told it was for pleasure.
-Afterwards, the participants who believed they were formally exercising ate a lot more calories from sugary soda and chocolate pudding than those who thought they were walking for pleasure.
+Afterward, the participants who believed they were formally exercising ate a lot more calories from sugary soda and chocolate pudding than those who thought they were walking for pleasure.

 In another study by the same group, 46 adults were given mid-afternoon snacks after a walk.
 The individuals who thought they’d been on an “exercise walk” ate more than twice as much candy as those who believed they were taking a “scenic walk.”
 According to the study authors, these studies point to the fact that people in exercise programs who don’t enjoy themselves often feel grumpy and fatigued afterward, reward themselves with food as a result, and consequently find themselves gaining weight.

 If you find exercise a drag and you use food to compensate, make a real effort to make sure your workout is fun.
 Here are some ways to do that:

 - If you walk inside on a treadmill for exercise, watch your favorite TV show, play some music, or invest in a book rack to attach to the handlebars so you can read the newest book by your favorite author.